rosbit/duktape-bridge/README.md

 }
 ```

-you can call the js function test() in your Go code:
+one can call the js function test() in Go code like the following:

 ```go
 package main